 Chiropractor in Massapequa

 Your spine withstands a great deal of stress on a daily basis.
 Because of this, spinal conditions are common.
 Scoliosis is a condition that can worsen over time due to this stress.
 When the spine begins to further curve or become misshapen, it can directly impact your everyday routine.
 There are viable methods of care that chiropractic care can provide for an individual dealing with scoliosis that is not only more cost-effective but non-invasive.
-At Massapequa Pain Management & Rehabilitation, our multidisciplinary practice includes chiropractors, physical therapists, a pain management physician and an orthopedic spine specialist in order to provide the best treatment for your scoliosis.
+At Massapequa Pain Management & Rehabilitation, a chiropractor in Massapequa, our multidisciplinary practice includes chiropractors, physical therapists, a pain management physician and an orthopedic spine specialist in order to provide the best treatment for your scoliosis.

 How does scoliosis occur?
 Scoliosis refers to a curvature of the spine as greater than ten degrees.
 Any disparity lower than ten degrees is related to postural defects that can be easily adjusted.
 Scoliosis can be caused by a wide variety of different scenarios, some of which include:

 - Birth defect

 - Marfan Syndrome

 - Degeneration of spinal structure with age